What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 By JIM SLEEPER

 “Humankind cannot bear very much reality,” T.S.
-Eliot wrote in the first of his Four Quartets, but America’s increasingly warlike divisions, some of them deepened by the Israel-Palestine conflict, are forcing many of us to bear realities that we haven’t borne so heavily before.
-These include an animus against Jews that Eliot himself held and that may have become menacing again — as have some Jews’ frantic efforts to suppress antisemitism, in ways that may only prompt more of it.
-Other, far-more-powerful eruptions of hatred in America’s increasingly uncivil society are driven not by antisemitism, and not even mainly by global riptides of capital and technology that are prompting desperate migrations and belligerent nationalisms.
-They’re being driven by beliefs and practices that figured in Israel’s ancient origins and, later, in 17th Century Puritans’ importation of those origins into America’s conflicted, now-fragmenting political culture.
+Eliot wrote in the first of his Four Quartets, but Americans’ increasingly warlike divisions, some of them deepened by the Israel-Palestine conflict, have forced many of us to bear realities we haven’t borne so heavily before.
+These include an animus against Jews that Eliot himself held and that may become menacing again, as have some Jews’ frantic efforts to suppress antisemitism in ways that may only prompt more of it.
+Far-more-powerful eruptions of hatred in America’s increasingly uncivil society are driven not by antisemitism and not even only by global riptides of capital and technology that are prompting desperate migrations and belligerent nationalisms.
+They’re driven also by beliefs that figured in Israel’s ancient origins and in 17th Century Puritans’ importation of those origins into America’s conflicted, now-fragmenting political culture.

-Few of us acknowledge or even know that these conflicting realities began with Jews’ “origin story,” in Genesis 12:1, in which God tells Abraham to “Go from your country [Ur, in Mesopotamia] and your kindred and your father’s house to the land that I will show you.”
-Since then, Jews have often unsettled and uprooted themselves, or they’ve been unsettled and uprooted by others, in ways that have stimulated and exasperated other peoples among whom they’ve sojourned.
-In effect, they’ve been a “tribe” that negates a lot of what’s usually tribal while developing an enlarged mentality across communal boundaries.
-The word “Hebrew” —ivry — means “He passed over,” as in crossing borders that are metaphysical and cultural as well as geographical, to pursue universal knowledge and justice across time as well as space.
+Perhaps the supreme irony in this tragedy is that some of it began with Jews’ “origin story,” in Genesis 12:1, in which God tells Abraham to “Go from your country [Ur, in Mesopotamia] and your kindred and your father’s house to the land that I will show you.”
+Since then, God’s “promised land” has been a conflicted and conflictual imperative for Jews that they have often unsettled and uprooted themselves — and they’ve often been unsettled and uprooted by others — in ways that have stimulated and sometimes exasperated many of the peoples among whom they’ve sojourned.
+In effect, Jews have long been a “tribe” that negates what’s usually tribal by developing an enlarged mentality that crosses communal boundaries, sometimes prophetically.
+The word “Hebrew” —ivry — means “He passed over,” as in crossing borders that are metaphysical and cultural as well as geographical, doing so not imperialistically but to pursue universal knowledge and justice across time as well as space.

 ____________________________________________________________